shinobi5/skeletor/README.md

 # Skeletor

-Framework agnostic front-end boilerplate for static websites and web applications.
+Framework agnostic rront-end boilerplate with a focus on the web platform.

 ## Features